 In fact, overall findings from the Leading Enhancement in Assessment and Feedback (LEAF) Project highlight a lack of ‘authentic assessment’ and an over-reliance on ‘traditional methods’ as important concerns across the University.
 Addressing this issue is complex: staff may not have the time to ‘innovate’; they may be unsure where to look for support and guidance; and current regulations and policies may provide actual or perceived barriers for staff to experiment with existing methods.

 This month’s issue of Teaching Matters hopes to address the second obstacle, by providing a starting place for guidance to support the design and implementation of innovative assessment and feedback approaches, and to share current good practice.
-For example, in his post, Dr Marin Parker, from the Reid School of Music, will showcase a recent initiative using video feedback; Dr Ellie Devenish-Nelson, based in the Biomedical Teaching Organisation, describes how to use role-playing scenarios as an authentic assessment task; and Jared Taylor, Programme Director of Animation at Edinburgh College of Art, discusses students’ self-evaluation in animation.
+For example, in her post, Dr Emmanuelle Lacore-Martin, from the School of Literatures, Languages and Cultures, discusses the impact of Google translate on students’ learning; Dr Ellie Devenish-Nelson, based in the Biomedical Teaching Organisation, describes how to use role-playing scenarios as an authentic assessment task; and Professor Richard Blythe shares his reasons for radically changing the way he assesses students.